Edwinintendo/SM64-PSP-port-small-graphic-fixes/README.md

 5. Now, to compile the game run the following command, (change this path, and put the path where the project is): docker run --rm -v /c/Users/user/Downloads/sm64-port-master: /sm64 sm64 make TARGET_PSP=1 pbp VERSION=us -j4
 6. After this, you should start with the compilation, first extracting the game assets, at the end a folder called "build" will appear in the project path, the game will be in: "build\us_psp\mario64".

-### Troubleshooting (For Any Platform)
+### Troubleshooting

-1. If you get `make: gcc: command not found` or `make: gcc: No such file or directory` although the packages did successfully install, you probably launched the wrong MSYS2.
-Read the instructions again.
-The terminal prompt should contain "MINGW32" or "MINGW64" in purple text, and **NOT** "MSYS".
-2. If you get `Failed to open baserom.us.z64!` you failed to place the baserom in the repository.
-You can write `ls` to list the files in the current working directory.
-If you are in the `sm64-port` directory, make sure you see it here.
+1. If you get `Failed to open baserom.us.z64!` you failed to place the baserom in the repository.
-3. If you get `make: *** No targets specified and no makefile found.
+2. If you get `make: *** No targets specified and no makefile found.
 Stop.`, you are not in the correct directory.
-Make sure the yellow text in the terminal ends with `sm64-port`.
 Use `cd <dir>` to enter the correct directory.
-If you write `ls` you should see all the project files, including `Makefile` if everything is correct.
-4. If you get any error, be sure MSYS2 packages are up to date by executing `pacman -Syu` and `pacman -Su`.
-If the MSYS2 window closes immediately after opening it, restart your computer.
-5. When you execute `gcc -v`, be sure you see `Target: i686-w64-mingw32` or `Target: x86_64-w64-mingw32`.
-If you see `Target: x86_64-pc-msys`, you either opened the wrong MSYS start menu entry or installed the incorrect gcc package.

 ## ROM building